seerhein-lab/micgwaf/micgwaf-core/src/docs/requestProcessing.md

 - If not, the filter chain is invoked (i.e. any other resources defined in the webapp which match the request are served.
-- If no such resource is found, the servlet container handles the missing resource.
+- If no such resource is found, the servlet container handles the missing resource. micgwaf obtains the handler chain by calling  method de.seerheinlab.micgwaf.config.ApplicationBase.getRequestHandlerChain() A custom request handler chain can be created by either overriding this method in the application class or by modifying the contents of the field de.seerheinlab.micgwaf.config.ApplicationBase.requestHandlers.

 TODO: describe what the handlers do